-Written by Ryan on Friday the 24th of November 2017.
+Written by Active Minds on Friday the 24th of November 2017.

 Picking a care home for a loved one can be a distressing experience.
 You want to make sure that you are finding them the best possible care home, in a clean and comfortable environment, but more often than not you have never stepped foot in a care home and may not know what to look for.